 For example, POMOCA uses waterproof wool woven into the rubber on the snow-contacting side, just like nylon and mohair, eliminating the need for a waterproof sheet, effectively creating a three-layer structure.
 Furthermore, CONTOUR combines the rubber and glue to create a two-layer structure

-Seals were originally made from seal hair.
-However, with improvements in textile technology, seal hair has been replaced with fibers that offer superior performance.
+Originally, ski skins were made from seal hair.
+However, with advancements in textile technology, fibers that offer superior performance to seal hair are now used as substitutes.

 About Glue